Water-Melon/Melon/docs/book/en/hash.md

 Description:

-Destroy the hash table.
+Destroy and free the hash table.

 The parameter `flg` is used to indicate whether to release the resources occupied by the `key`value` in the hash table when it is released.
 It is divided into:

-- no release required
+- No need to release
-- only release value resources
+- Only release value resources
-- only release key resources
+- Only release key resources
 - Release key and value resources at the same time

-Return value: none
+Return value: None